nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 * Tensor Flow 2.17.1

 This repo was inspired by [https://github.com/virnik0/pycoral_builds](https://github.com/virnik0/pycoral_builds)
-Thanks to @Feranick & @virnik0 and their instructions, I managed to reproduce the steps.
+Thanks to @feranick & @virnik0 and their instructions, I managed to reproduce the steps.
 The sole purpose of this repo is to possibly help.

 At the very beginning: let's introduce the hardware.